-Linking Behavior and Instructional Practices
+Linking Behavioral & Instructional Practices (Zoom Sessions)

 Please join the Allegheny Intermediate Unit's Training and Consultation Team (TaC) for this virtual training series.

 Utilizing effective teaching principles and classroom management strategies when designing and delivering instruction can lead to the reduction of a large number of supervision issues.
 This comprehensive classroom management training will allow participants to explore the six Evidenced-Based Practices of Classroom Management and how they can be used to design an effective classroom management plan.
 Practical strategies, tips, and basic procedures that teachers can use to make favorable modifications in their students’ behavior will be shared throughout the training.

 This professional development series will meet monthly on Zoom with additional resources and support through Canvas.
 Participants will receive an invitation to join the Canvas course before the first session.

 Intended Audience: K-12 General Education Teachers, Special Education Teachers, Behavior Specialists, First Year Educators, and Administrators

 Educators who work for LEAs in the AIU3 region will have priority registration.